kjnat/alx-zero_day/README.md

-This is mandatory in all ALX School project
+This is mandatory, in all ALX School project